 Finally – here’s a fun post about how to turn any drawing, embroidery pattern or clip art into an applique pattern using fusible adhesive.
 This is such a fun way to use a child’s art!

 One more thing!
 You’ll notice in a lot of the videos that I quilt my blocks first and then add the applique over the quilted block.
 It’s so easy this way!
-You can see all my Quilt As You Go posts here.
+You can see a gallery of my favorite designs (with instructions) here.

 I hope you have fun trying out some of these techniques!
 It allows you to achieve certain shapes in your quilts that you just can’t get with piecing.
 Plus it’s incredibly easy and fun!
 You can see all of my quilt patterns here and there are some free quilt patterns to play around with here.